-The ECF Princess Margriet Award for Culture is a platform for showing those whose creative work can truly make a difference to Europe’s varied societies, underlining ECF’s belief that social and political change requires artistic and cultural engagement.
+The ECF Princess Margriet Award for Culture is a platform for showing those whose creative work can truly make a difference.
+The annual award honours inspiring examples of people and organizations who, with courage and creative force, imagine new paths for Europe.

 History of the Award